anitashar/anitashar.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: My Data Science Journey
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Anita Sharma.
+I have done my masters of statistics from India.I am a goldmedalist.:

-- I rock a great mustache
+-hhh
-- I'm extremely loyal to my family
+-nn

 What else do you need?